cljung/B2C-devdiv/7-graphapi/README.md

 Often the question is asked whether you can create users any other way than via the self-service signup.
 If you have looked at or done lab [6-migration](/6-migration) you know that you can.
 This sample is a deeper dive into [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) and how you can use it to create your Azure AD B2C users.
 There is an online query tool called [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) that you can use to practice your queries.
 This sample will show you how you can create a user object, with extension attributes, with the MFA phone number ready to use.
 It also shows you how to create a group object and make the test user member of.

+In the [src](src) folder, you have a DotNet Console program that makes the same GraphAPI queries, if you prefere to use DotNet.

 ## Microsoft Graph Query and Powershell
 Working with Microsoft Graph API from the Powershell command prompt is all about using the `Invoke-RestMethod` with the correct Url,  payload and authentication header, since the Graph API is just a REST API which means you can invoke it from any tool or platform that is capable of making HTTP(s) calls.
 On Mac/Linux, this would probably mean using `curl`, but this sample is based on Powershell.
 If you're not on Windows, you have to install [Powershell for Mac](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7).